 - NYT must remedy the situation

 It appears likely that Arkham Intelligence is named in homage to Gotham Research, a well-known and well-respected investigative financial research firm.
 We do not believe, however, that the NYT confused the two when deciding to promote Arkham as a credible "crypto analysis firm".
-The natural assumption is that they required from Arkham some kind of track record that showed they would be a reliable source of research.
-However, this was the first report Arkham published, and to date, they have not published another, and at the time of publication, they only publicised a single employee, Miguel Morel, who also lacked a track record.
+Arkham Intelligence had no track record, and publicised only a single employee, Miguel Morel, who also lacked any track record.
 These points alone raise serious red flags, but they only needed have scratched the surface to see there were far more serious issues.

 Where exactly is the Arkham Intelligence team?

-Anyone can start to gain information about the company from their Delaware registration, which reveal it was formed 4th March 2021.
+Their Delaware registration, reveals it was formed 4th March 2021.

 However, this formation date does not match up with their Twitter profile, which claims to have been created in May 2019, almost two years earlier, suggesting it is a sham profile that has been purchased and renamed for purpose.
 Their first tweet only appeared on the 28th of June, 2021, the very same day that the New York Times published the article.
 This date also doesn't match with Miguel Morel's LinkedIn profile, which says he joined Arkham in January 2020.
 But these inconsistencies with dates are just the beginning.

 For some time after publishing the report, what existed of Arkham's team, were however based at the corporate address listed in the Delware registration.
-This is based in the countryside outside Austin, Texas, and is more a proverbial Waco than the kind of cosmopolitan offices in which you would expect to find a respectable research firm:
+This is based in the countryside outside Austin, Texas, rather than the kind of offices where you would expect to find a respectable research firm:

-But the small team of individuals (or at least, afflilated individuals) moved out of Texas after publishing the report.
+But the small team of individuals (or at least, afflilated individuals) moved out of Texas after publishing the Arkham ICP Report.
 Perhaps they came into significant money, because they moved to a luxurious and fashionable house in the Chelsea district of London, England.
 Their rent there is 32,500 GBP, or $43,000 USD a month, according to the original advertisement.

-One might assume that a company dealing in the non-profit research of cryptocurrency projects would be simple on the corporate level.
-However, they are registered all over the United States: Delaware, California, New York and even Colorado.
+One might assume that performing "crypto analysis" might be a simple business, but they are registered all over the United States: Delaware, California, New York and even Colorado.

 The Arkham team in Chelsea